 In Maryland, assault in the second degree is covered by CR 3-203.
 Assault in the second degree is considered to be any type of common law assault that is less severe than the actions associated with assault in the first degree.

 Common law assault is classified as being the threatening or use of a physical action on an individual causing the individual to have reasonable fear of contact that could harm or offend.

 Therefore, it is possible that you can be convicted of assault in the second degree without having touched another person.
 If this has happened to you, do not wait to speak with legal representation.

 Generally, a person charged with assault in the second degree faces a misdemeanor conviction which carries a possible penalty of up to 10 years of prison time and/or a fine that could be as high as $2,500.
 However, there is a scenario where the misdemeanor conviction could be elevated to a felony.

 If you intentionally injured a person that you either knew, or should have known, was a law enforcement, probation, or parole officer, while that person was performing their work duties, you could be facing a felony conviction which carries a penalty of up to 10 years in prison and/or a fine as high as $5,000.

 In Maryland, reckless endangerment is covered by CR 3-204.
 This section prohibits a person from engaging “in conduct that creates a substantial risk of death or serious physical injury to another, or [discharges] a firearm from a motor vehicle in a manner that creates a substantial risk of death or serious physical injury to another.”

-How a Baltimore County Assault Lawyer can Help
+Let a Baltimore Assault Attorney Help

 In Maryland, the penalties associated with assault depend upon the severity of the injury and the classification of the person who was injured.
 A Baltimore assault lawyer may be able to help mitigate your potential penalties by looking for weaknesses in the case being brought against you, and, if successful, keep you out of jail.